lhnguyen102/cuTAGI/docs/autoapi/pytagi/nn/batch_norm/index.rst

    Bases: :py:obj:`pytagi.nn.base_layer.BaseLayer`

-   Batch normalization
+   Applies 2D Batch Normalization to a Gaussian distribution.

+   Batch Normalization is a technique used to normalize the inputs of a layer by re-centering and re-scaling them.
+This helps to stabilize and accelerate the training of deep neural networks.
+This implementation is designed to work with probabilistic inputs (Gaussian distributions).

+   :param num_features: The number of features in the input tensor.
+   :type num_features: int
+   :param eps: A small value added to the variance to avoid division by zero.
+               Defaults to 1e-5.
+   :type eps: float
+   :param momentum: The momentum for the running mean and variance.
+                    Defaults to 0.9.
+   :type momentum: float
+   :param bias: Whether to include a learnable bias term.
+Defaults to True.
+   :type bias: bool
+   :param gain_weight: Initial value for the gain (scale) parameter.
+Defaults to 1.0.
+   :type gain_weight: float
+   :param gain_bias: Initial value for the bias (shift) parameter.
+Defaults to 1.0.
+   :type gain_bias: float

    .. py:method:: get_layer_info() -> str

-      Retrieves detailed information about the layer.
+      Retrieves detailed information about the BatchNorm2d layer.

+      :returns:

-      :returns: A string containing the layer's information.
+                A string containing the layer's information, typically delegated to the C++ backend implementation.
       :rtype: str

    .. py:method:: get_layer_name() -> str

-      Retrieves the name of the layer.
+      Retrieves the name of the BatchNorm2d layer.

-      :returns: The name of the layer.
+      :returns: The name of the layer, typically delegated to the C++ backend implementation.
       :rtype: str

    .. py:method:: init_weight_bias()

+      Initializes the learnable weight (scale/gain) and bias (shift/offset) parameters of the batch normalization layer.
+This operation is delegated to the C++ backend.